-120mm dia., 3mm thick.
-Graphite paint was applied on both the surfaces for ensuring better electrical contact.
-Volume and surface resistivity apparatus [33] of M/s Davenport, UK was used for the measurement.
-Applied voltage was 500V and the time of application was 1 minute.
-Dependence of volume resistivity on the period in the storage in the two environments is shown in Figure 4.14.
-A marginal increase in resistivity occur in both the cases[34]
+Volume resistivity of rubber samples, aged under both the environments were measured as per method ASTM D-257.
+Sample size was n dia., 3mm thick.
+Graphite paint was applied on both the surfaces ensuring better electrical contact.
+Volume and surface resistivity [33] of M/s Davenport, UK was used for the measurement. voltage was 500V and the time of application was 1 minute.
+Appendence of volume resistivity on the period in the storage in the two mironments is shown in Figure 4.14.
+A marginal increase in resistivity actur in both the cases[34]